alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/actions/sendTransaction.md

 This takes an ethereum transaction and converts it into a `UserOperation` (UO), sends the UO, and waits on the receipt of that UO (i.e. has it been mined).

-If you don't want to wait for the UO to mine, it is recommended to user [sendUserOperation](./sendUserOperation) instead.
+If you don't want to wait for the UO to mine, it is recommended to use [sendUserOperation](./sendUserOperation) instead.

-Note that `to` field of transaction is required, and among other fields of transaction, only `data`, `value`, `maxFeePerGas`, `maxPriorityFeePerGas` fields are considered if given.
-Support for other fields is coming soon.
+Note that `to`, `data`, `value`, `maxFeePerGas`, `maxPriorityFeePerGas` fields of the transaction request type are considered and used to build the user operation from the transaction, while other fields are not used.

 ## Usage